New Carrollton–Fort Totten Line: History

-On June 17, 2012, F6 was rerouted to operate between the New Carrollton and Fort Totten stations, instead of operating between the New Carrollton and Silver Spring stations.
+On June 17, 2012, the F6 was rerouted to operate between the New Carrollton and Fort Totten stations, instead of operating between the New Carrollton and Silver Spring stations.
 While the segment of F6's routing between New Carrollton and the intersection of East-West Highway and Riggs Road would remain the same, route F6 was rerouted to replace the segment of the R3 routing between the intersection of East–West Highway and Riggs Road and Fort Totten station, by turning onto Riggs Road, and then operating via Sargent Road/Sargent Road NE, Gallatin Street NE, South Dakota Avenue NE, and Galloway Street NE.
 Route F4 added extra trips to supplement route F6 riders between Silver Spring and Riggs Road.
 Route F6 would be renamed to the New Carrollton–Fort Totten Line as a result of the changes.

 Beginning on September 1, 2019, for nine months, the College Park Metrobus loop was temporarily closed for construction of the Purple line at College Park station having all stops located along River Road.
 As a result, route F6's bus stops were moved onto River Road to serve the station.
 There were no detours that affected route F6.

 All route F6 service was suspended due to WMATA's response to the COVID-19 pandemic beginning on March 16, 2020.
-Route F6 was fully restored on August 23, 2020.
+Route F6 was fully restored on August 23, 2020, operating every 60 minutes.

-On September 26, 2020, WMATA proposed to reduce the frequency of buses to every 60 minutes on the F6 due to low federal funding..
-It was also proposed to eliminate all service if WMATA does not get federal funding.
-However full service on the F6 was restored on September 5, 2021.
+On September 26, 2020, WMATA proposed to reduce the frequency of buses to every 60 minutes on the F6 due to low federal funding.
+Later in February 2021 during WMATA's FY2022 Budget crisis, WMATA proposed to eliminate all Route F6 service beginning in January 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 10, 2021, WMATA proposed to restore Route F6's pre-pandemic service as part of WMATA's Pandemic Recovery Plan.
+Full service on the F6 was restored on September 5, 2021.

+Due to rising cases of the COVID-19 Omicron variant, all service was suspended beginning on January 10, 2022.
+Route F6 resumed service on February 7, 2022.